particle-iot/docs/src/content/en/photon/p1-datasheet.md

 ### 2.2 Power

 Power to the P1 is supplied via 3 different inputs: VBAT_WL (pin 2 & 3), VDDIO_3V3_WL (pin 5), VDD_3V3 (pin 26 & 27).
-Optionally +3.3V may be supplied to MICRO_VBAT (pin 38) for data retention in low power sleep modes.
+Optionally +3.3V may be supplied to VBAT_MICRO (pin 38) for data retention in low power sleep modes.
 Each of these inputs also requires a 0.1uF and 10uF ceramic decoupling capacitor, located as close as possible to the pin (see Fig 1).
 The voltage should be regulated between 3.0VDC and 3.6VDC.

 Typical current consumption is 80mA with a 3.3V input.
 Deep sleep quiescent current is 160uA.
 When powering the P1 make sure the power supply can handle 600mA continuous.
 If a lesser power supply is provided, peak currents drawn from the P1 when transmitting and receiving will result in voltage sag at the input which may cause a system brown out or intermittent operation.
 Likewise, the power source should be sufficient enough to source 1A of current to be on the safe side.